grok.org.uk:/#

 Editor's Note: 2002-03-23

-Note that this is not only specific to Solaris 8 X86, we've had the same sort of issues with Solaris 7.
+Note that this issue is not specific to Solaris 8 x86; similar behaviour has also been observed on Solaris 7.